 There were many issues with this kind of system, however.

-For example, while first wave AI systems were great at reasoning grounded in logic-based rule following, they weren’t really good at anything else that would otherwise constitute any real kind of intelligence.
-Additionally, a system in the first wave of AI found it nearly impossible to contextualize information based on what was happening in the wider world as its ability to perceive was more or less non-existent.
+For example, while first wave AI systems were great at reasoning grounded in logic-based rule following, they weren’t really good at anything else that would otherwise constitute any kind of real intelligence.
+Additionally, a system in the first wave of AI was unable to contextualize information based on what was happening in the wider world as its ability to perceive was non-existent.

-When it came to tasks considered fundamental markers of intelligence, such as the ability to learn new knowledge or make abstractions based on data acquired at an earlier time, first wave systems were not up to the task and did not cope well when it came to operating in the real world, beyond pre-programmed rules and scenarios.
+When it came to tasks considered fundamental markers of intelligence, such as the ability to learn new knowledge or make abstractions based upon data acquired at an earlier time, first wave systems were not up to the task and didn’t cope well when it came to operating in the real world, beyond pre-programmed rules and scenarios.